unibo-spe/spe-slides/content/extra/kubernetes/_index.md

   - there are external Metrics Servers which can be adopted instead of it.
 - There are mainly three kinds of metrics:
   - **Resource Metrics**: concerning *memory* and *cpu* of Kubernetes' resource objects.
-  - **Custom Metrics**: other information about Kubernetes' resource objecs.
+  - **Custom Metrics**: other information about Kubernetes' resource objects.
   - **External Metrics**: metrics not related with Kubernetes' resources (i.e. number of incoming HTTP requests)

 ---